• Skip to primary navigation

 THANKSGIVING SCRIPTURE MEMORIZATION:

 (Psalm 100 is a classic portion of Scripture for our families to memorize during this Thanksgiving season.
-While some families are accustomed to memorizing verses, this may be your family’s first time.
-Whatever season you are in, pick either a verse or two or the whole chapter to work on these next 10 days leading up to Thanksgiving.
+Pick either a verse or two or the whole chapter to work before Thanksgiving.
 It will be a sweet memory from this holiday with your family.
 You may even want to challenge your family to memorize these verses and then say them together at your Thanksgiving celebration.
-If you need ideas on how to memorize Scripture with your family, click here to see some of my favorite ideas.)
+Click on the image below to get your free Psalm 100 Printable.
+If you need ideas on how to memorize Scripture with your family, click here to see some of my favorites.)

 (If you have already memorized Psalm 100, try Psalm 95 instead.)